Resume example

 Strong: “Picked and packed 200+ orders per shift with 99.3% accuracy rate, consistently ranking in the top 10% of associates.”

-A high school diploma is typically sufficient.
-Associate degrees or certificates in supply chain management, logistics, or industrial technology strengthen your candidacy for lead and supervisor roles.
-List in-progress education.
+Organize into Warehouse Operations, Equipment, Systems, and Safety.
+Name specific forklift types, WMS platforms, and certifications.
+A high school diploma is typically sufficient, though associate degrees or certificates in supply chain management strengthen your candidacy for lead and supervisor roles.

 Hard skills: Order picking (batch, zone, wave), packing, receiving, shipping, inventory cycle counting, forklift operation (sit-down, stand-up, reach, order picker), RF scanning, voice-directed picking, WMS (Manhattan Associates, SAP, Blue Yonder), barcode/RFID systems, conveyor operation, pallet jack operation, basic math, physical inventory